villebro/sqltask/docs/tutorial.rst

 scenarios:

 - No parameters: Initialization of static dimension tables
-- Single parameter: Calculation of a single snapshot, typically a snapshot date
+- Single parameter: Calculation of a single snapshot, typically the snapshot date
-- Multiple parameters: If data is further partitioned, it might be feasible to split up the calculation into further batches, e.g. per region etc.
+- Multiple parameters: If data is further partitioned, it might be feasible to split up the calculation into further batches, e.g. per region, per hour.

 In this example, the the unit of work for the task constitutes creating a single snapshot for a certain `report_date`.